vircadia/vircadia-web-sdk/src/domain/ENTITY_SERVER.md

 The happy path for reading an `EntityData` packet starts at `OctreeProcessor::processDatagram` and then calls the following functions: `EntityTree::readBitstreamToTree` &rarr; `Octree::readBitstreamToTree` &rarr; `Octree::readElementData` &rarr; `EntityTreeElement::readElementDataFromBuffer` &rarr; `EntityTree::readEntityDataFromBuffer` &rarr; `EntityItem::readEntityDataFromBuffer`.

-Bytes are consumed until there is not enough data left to create or update another entity.
+Data for multiple entities may be included in the packet.
+Bytes are consumed until there are no entity data left read.

 ##### `EntityQueryInitialResultsComplete`